zagui440s/personalCP/unsorted/whiteboarding_problems_how_to_succeed.md

 IF YOU DO WELL ... they will push you more in the interview.
-**You can still get hired if you don't finish the whiteboarding problem.**.
+**You can still get hired if you don't finish the whiteboarding problem.**

 ## Succeeding At Whiteboarding Problems
 "The interviewer is not your enemy -- they are your ally"